 Then add your Call-To-Action button and a link.

-In addition to just scheduling Google My Business posts, OneUp allows you to set GMB posts to automatically repeat at set intervals — such as once a week or once a month.
+In addition to just scheduling Google My Business posts, OneUp allows you to set GMB posts to automatically repeat at whatever interval you choose, such as once every 3 weeks.

 This allows you to reap the benefits of being active on Google My Business, without the hassle of constantly going back in every week to manually post something once your post expires.

-Then choose to post it now, or schedule it for a date in the future.
+Then choose to post it now, or schedule it for a date and time in the future.

 Here is what the post looks like inside your Google My Business account: